Partition of Ireland: Constitution of Ireland 1937

+Sabotage Campaign of 1939–1940

+In January 1939 the IRA's Army Council informed the British government that they were going to war with Britain with the goal of ending partition.
+The "Sabotage" or S-Plan took place only in England from January 1939 until May 1940.
+During this campaign approximately 300 bombings/acts of sabotage took place resulting in 10 deaths, 96 injuries and significant damage to infrastructure.
+In response the British government enacted the Prevention of Violence Act 1939, which permitted deportation of persons thought to be associated with the IRA.
+The Irish government enacted the Offences against the State Acts 1939–1998 with almost one thousand IRA members being imprisoned or interned without trial.

 British offer of unity in 1940

 During the Second World War, after the Fall of France, Britain made a qualified offer of Irish unity in June 1940, without reference to those living in Northern Ireland.
-On their rejection, neither the London or Dublin governments publicised the matter.

-Ireland would have joined the allies against the Axis by allowing British ships to use its ports, arresting Germans and Italians, setting up a joint defence council and allowing overflights.
+On their rejection, neither the London nor Dublin governments publicised the matter.
+Ireland would have allowed British ships to use selected ports for counter submarine operations, arresting Germans and Italians, setting up a joint defence council and allowing overflights.
 In return, arms would have been provided to Ireland and British forces would cooperate on a German invasion.
 London would have declared that it accepted 'the principle of a United Ireland' in the form of an undertaking 'that the Union is to become at an early date an accomplished fact from which there shall be no turning back.'
 Clause ii of the offer promised a joint body to work out the practical and constitutional details, 'the purpose of the work being to establish at as early a date as possible the whole machinery of government of the Union'.
+On the day after the Japanese attacks on Pearl Harbor (8 December 1941) Churchill sent a telegram to the Irish Prime Minister in which he obliquely offered Irish unity – "Now is your chance.
+Now or never!
+A nation once again!
+I will meet you wherever you wish."
+No meeting took place between the two prime ministers and there is no record of a response from de Valera.
 The proposals were first published in 1970 in a biography of de Valera.